 At Phoenix, the basement rock below the orebody achieves this purpose but the sandstone formation which hosts and surrounds the ore zone is not impermeable.
-As a result, in order to maintain containment, it is proposed that the entire orebody will be isolated by use of an artificial freeze wall that will cover all sides and above the orebody to create an impermeable dome to surround the deposit.
-This dome will be keyed into the impermeable basement rocks on all sides.
-The freeze wall would be established using directional drilling methods to drill and case a series of holes from surface that will run across the orebody.
+As a result, in order to maintain containment, it is proposed that the entire orebody will be isolated by use of an artificial freeze wall (see below for more information).
 Circulation of a low temperature brine solution in the holes will remove heat from the ground, freezing the natural groundwater, and establishing an impermeable frozen wall encapsulating the deposit.